CIDS-484-Spring-2025/DylanParkerSeniorCapstone/README.md

 - Created live sport scores with each team that is playing.
 - Created a schedule for the day of what teams are playing.
 - Added what the betting line is for the game.
+- Added a Team Information page to get more information on what team you want to know about.
+- Added a fun sports matching game to just make it a little different than a regular live sports website.

 ### Web API - Backend:
 - Developed a **.NET Core** Web API using **Visual Studio Code**.